settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/3_add-smart-contract-set.md

   ```

   :::tip
-  Get your access token from the Platform UI under User Settings → API Tokens.
+  Get your access token from the Platform UI under **User Settings → API Tokens**.
   :::

   </TabItem>